-Effective October 2020, the Insomnia Investigator Studies Program (MISP) Committee will accept proposals within our current areas of interest (AOI) up to March 4, 2021 for the first review cycle, up to July 8, 2022 for the second review cycle, and up to October 7, 2021 for the third review cycle.
-This is a competitive process that will be conducted by the Insomnia MISP in 2021.
+Effective December 2022, the Insomnia Investigator Studies Program (MISP) Committee will accept protocols within our current areas of interest (AOI) - please see submission deadlines below.
+This is a competitive process that will be conducted by the Insomnia MISP in 2023.
 Decisions will be made based on scientific merit and strategic fit within the AOI.
 Please review the critical activities and abide by the timelines as outlined below.
 The program requests that investigators specify how they will support diversity in enrollment to include traditionally underrepresented minorities/ethnic groups.

 The following areas are of interest to the Investigator Studies Program Committee:

 - Studies investigating the optimal diagnosis and treatment of insomnia with suvorexant in patients who reside in long-term care settings.

 - Studies investigating the impact of treating insomnia with suvorexant on patient outcomes, healthcare utilization, caregiver burden and healthcare costs in patients with dementia, mild cognitive impairment, or risk factors for cognitive impairment.

 - Studies investigating populations where orexin antagonism would be uniquely beneficial, or baseline orexin physiology is altered.